REF-VLM: Triplet-Based Referring Paradigm for Unified Visual Decoding: Introduction

-To enhance the diversity of vision-language tasks, we propose \textbf{Visual-Task Instruction Following Dataset (VT-Instruct)}, a multimodal dataset specifically designed to support a wide range of tasks, including Visual Understanding \cite{llava}, Referring Expressions \cite{chen2023shikra,you2023ferret,zhang2023next,zhang2024psalm}, Interactive Grounding (IG) \cite{zhang2024psalm,visionllmv2}, Open-Vocabulary Identification \cite{visionllmv2,zhang2024psalm,visual_chat_gpt,shen2024hugginggpt}, Grounded Conversation Generation (GCG) \cite{rasheed2024glamm}, Keypoint Detection \cite{visionllmv2,lin2023sphinx} and Depth Estimation \cite{lin2023sphinx}.
-VT-Instruct consists of more than 100 million high-quality multimodal dialogue samples, primarily derived from publicly available datasets such as LAION-5B \citep{schuhmann2022laion}, SA-1B \citep{kirillov2023segment}, COCO \citep{lin2014microsoft}, GRIT \citep{peng2023kosmos}, etc. Each sample is enhanced with thoughtfully crafted prompt templates with multimodal inputs (e.g. images, texts, points, boxes, scribbles and masks) to facilitate instruction following and diverse outputs (e.g. texts, boxes, keypoints, depth and masks) for different downstream tasks.
+To enhance the diversity of vision–language tasks, we introduce the \textbf{Visual-Task Instruction Following Dataset (VT-Instruct)}, a large-scale multimodal dataset designed to support a broad range of tasks, including visual understanding \cite{llava}, referring expressions \cite{10637468,chen2023shikra,you2023ferret,zhang2023next,zhang2024psalm}, interactive grounding (IG) \cite{zhang2024psalm,visionllmv2}, open-vocabulary identification \cite{10664543,visionllmv2,zhang2024psalm,visual_chat_gpt,shen2024hugginggpt}, grounded conversational generation (GCG) \cite{rasheed2024glamm}, keypoint detection \cite{visionllmv2,lin2023sphinx}, and depth estimation \cite{lin2023sphinx}.
+VT-Instruct contains over 100M high-quality multimodal dialogue samples curated primarily from publicly available datasets such as LAION-5B \cite{schuhmann2022laion}, SA-1B \cite{kirillov2023segment}, COCO \cite{lin2014microsoft}, and GRIT \cite{peng2023kosmos}.
+Each sample is augmented with carefully designed prompt templates involving multimodal inputs (e.g., images, text, points, boxes, scribbles, and masks) to support instruction following and diverse task-specific outputs.

+Building upon the proposed decoding paradigm and the constructed dataset, we present \textbf{REF-VLM}, an end-to-end framework that enables unified multi-task training, contrasting with existing models that require separate stage-wise training for different tasks, thereby enhancing semantic consistency.
+To encode diverse user interactions, we introduce a novel \textit{parameter-free Mask-Guided Aggregation} scheme.
+Additionally, we propose a \textit{Latent Embeddings Router} and \textit{Parallel Grouped Hungarian Matching} to to enable the integration of multiple visual unit decoders in a joint multi-task training framework.
+Moreover, its plug-and-play architecture provides enhanced extensibility.

 Our contributions can be summarized as follows: